-This article has been kindly written by Lucy from Sew Essential a family run business, founded by her husband (Ed) and mother-in-law (Angela) in 2004 out of Angela’s lifelong love of sewing.
+This simple garment techniques with an overlocker guide has been kindly written by Lucy from Sew Essential a family run business, founded by her husband (Ed) and mother-in-law (Angela) in 2004 out of Angela’s lifelong love of sewing.
 They stock over 20,000 sewing and craft products on their website catering for all your sewing needs in one place.
 Everyone in the team loves sewing and craft from dressmaking to patchwork and quilting – their ethos has and always will be ‘for sewers by sewers’.

 Sewing with stretch fabrics such as knits, jersey and scuba has become increasingly popular in recent years thanks to their wearable, comfortable properties and the fact they are now much more readily available.
 The stretch in these fabrics does make them more challenging to work with and one of the best ways to achieve professional results is to sew them on an overlocker.

 In this article we share the techniques I used to create a simple wool jersey dress (the Moneta by Colette patterns) using an overlocker to help you get the best out of your machine and make working with stretch fabrics fun!
 The techniques used can be applied to other garments so once you’ve learned the basics there will be no stopping you!

 As with any new sewing project always start with a new needle.
 You will also need to test your overlocker with your chosen fabric and adjust your differential feed accordingly to make sure your overlocking stitches lie nice and flat.

 Sewing a seam on an overlocker is really very simple.
 Fold a scrap of the same fabric you will be using to make the garment in half to recreate the double thickness you will work with when sewing a seam.